 “He encourages partnership and teamwork across a diverse IT landscape where working together generates success for everyone,” Lisa Berry-Setliff, a senior manager for IT with Duke Health Communications Center, wrote in a recommendation.
 “Shelton creates a work environment for his team that fosters the confidence to step into new challenges, which in turn bolsters a sense of pride, friendly competition and the drive to contribute to a world beyond themselves.”

-Amanda Kelso (Amanda Kelso was not in attendance Thursday.)
+Amanda Kelso (Amanda Kelso was not in attendance during the ceremony)

 Executive Director and Assistant Vice Provost, Global Education Office for Undergraduates

 Kelso’s co-workers praise her ability as a mentor and for the trusting, collaborative environment she’s created.
 During her time as the head of the Global Education Office, she’s made staff additions that have made work more visible and enriched the student experience.
 She’s also tackled a variety of issues with calm and compassion.

 Recently, she developed protocols and training to respond to reports of sexual misconduct during study away programs.

 “Amanda not only shows her dedication to quality on an operational level, she also has demonstrated this in her genuine care and desire to assist students at Duke,” wrote Soraya Campbell, assistant director/regional manager in the Global Education Office for Undergraduates.
 “She is dedicated to the idea that international education should be accessible to all, regardless of means, identity or disability.”

 These 15 Duke employees received a 2016 Meritorious Award for their contributions to Duke University and Duke University Health System.
 During the Presidential Awards Luncheon on April 20, they received an award and a check for $100.